Asset Depreciation Calculator — SL, DDB & SYD Schedules

 The Formula

 Straight-Line spreads cost evenly over the asset life.
 Double Declining Balance accelerates deductions in early years — useful for assets that lose value quickly.
 Sum-of-the-Years'-Digits is a moderate accelerated method that tapers off more gradually than DDB.
-The choice of method directly affects your taxable income each year: accelerated methods front-load deductions, reducing near-term tax liability at the cost of smaller deductions later.
+The choice of method directly affects taxable income each year: accelerated methods front-load deductions, reducing near-term tax liability at the cost of smaller deductions later.
+This calculator uses decimal.js for precision in all depreciation calculations, ensuring IRS-compliant rounding to the cent.

 Variable Definitions